Plugins¶

 Developing a Plugin¶

-that is within a python module that is installed in the local
+plugin that is within a python module that is installed in the local

 python environment.
 A plugin interface is provided by tmuxp to inherit.